wbcomdesigns/wb-mass-message/readme.txt

 == Description ==

 This plugin is for BuddyPress, it adds a dashboard menu and a tab in the messages section.
-Once you navigate into the messages section and click the "Mass Messaging" tab you have access to all the options which you chose in the dashboard.
+We also facilitate log for admin for mass messages.

 Including mass messaging to: